charooanand/divergent-paths/README.md

 Bayer, P., & Charles, K. K. (2018). *Divergent paths: A new perspective on earnings differences between black and white men since 1940*.
 The Quarterly Journal of Economics, 133(3), 1459–1501.

+Note that this version uses a 1% sample of the microdata.